Want to understand Agile software development and the tools you need to implement it?

-Here’s a look at the 12 Agile principles according to the Agile Alliance:
+These 12 Agile principles, according to the Agile Alliance:

 A. Principles Of Agile Customer Satisfaction

-- Customer satisfaction must always be your top-most priority.
-The only way to achieve this is through continuous test-driven development.
+- Customer satisfaction must always be your top priority.
+The only way to achieve this is through continuous improvement via test-driven development.

 B. Principles Of Agile Quality